Male Pattern Hair Loss or Baldness IN HYDERABAD, INDIA

 Medical treatment for Male Pattern Hair Loss

 Minoxidil remains the mainstay of therapy for AGA in men.
-Proper usage instructions for minoxidil should be provided by the consulting doctor
+It helps in

-Finasteride shows better results with regard to regrowth of hair.
+Finasteride shows better results with regard to the regrowth of hair.
 Finasteride decreases the scalp DHT levels and should be taken for at least 6–12 months and for longer periods if tolerated.

 Nutritional supplements rich in amino acids can also be prescribed along with minoxidil for 3 to 4 months while initiating therapy.
 Amino acids, trace elements, and vitamins, including biotin, are considered to be beneficial.